cookpad/StringsPatcher/readme.md

+# [DEPRECATED]
+## :warning: This repository is no longer actively maintained :warning:

 # Strings Patcher

 It's very common (at least in our company) that just after a new release, someone discovers a translation that is wrong, or even missing in a specific language (we support over 10 different languages).